ModelsAgree

 Delivers incredible HDR brightness up to 1000 nits and superb local dimming control with 1,152 mini-LED zones, alongside a high 160Hz refresh rate at an accessible price.

-To rank higher Redesign the clunky physical navigation buttons and non-intuitive OSD menu system to be more user-friendly.
+per Gemini Redesign the clunky physical navigation buttons and non-intuitive OSD menu system to be more user-friendly.

 9. 9